Destroyeur6315/api_flask/README.md

    ```sh
    pip install -r requirements.txt
    ```
-6. Run the file *setup_db* for create the database and insert data :
+6. Run the file *setup_db* to create the database and to insert data:
    ```sh
    python db/setup_db.py
    ```